ViPR: Visual-Odometry-aided Pose Regression for 6DoF Camera Localization: Conclusion

 \section{Conclusion}

 In this paper, we addressed typical challenges of learning-based visual self-localization of a monocular camera.
-We introduced a novel deep learning architecture that makes use of three modules: an absolute pose regressor, a relative pose regressor (that predicts displacement and rotation from OF), and a final regressor that predicts a 6DoF pose by concatenating the predictions of the two former sub-networks.
+We introduced a novel DL-architecture that makes use of three modules: an absolute and a relative pose regressor module, and a final regressor that predicts a 6DoF pose by concatenating the predictions of the two former modularities.
 To show that our novel architecture improves the absolute pose estimates, we compared it with a publicly available dataset and proposed novel \textit{Industry} datasets that enable a more detailed evaluation of different (dynamic) movement patterns, generalization, and scale transitions.

-In the future, we will further investigate the impact of the orientation, i.e., quaternions or Euler angles (especially yaw), on the pose accuracy.
-We will also explore a closed end-to-end architecture to investigate the gain of information through direct concatenation of CNN-encoder-output (APR) and LSTM-output (RPR).
-Furthermore, instead of a position regression for each camera separately, we will investigate learning a weighted fusion of each of the multiple cameras to gain benefits from diverse viewing angles.